-Is Cyberbullying a Crime?
+Is Cyberbullying a Crime in California?

 Facebook, Myspace, and text messaging have changed the way today’s teens communicate with one another.
 These forms of electronic communication have revolutionized social interaction, but they have also revolutionized the act of bullying.
 Bullying is no longer limited to face-to-face physical and verbal harassment.
 It has now taken on new life with harassment through electronic forms of communication, known as cyberbullying.